auyeongwy/WY_IniMgr/doc/README.md

 The supplied Makefile defaults to using the following compiler flags.
 Modify them as required to suit your own build system.<br>
 `-std=c17 -Wall -O2 -march=native`

+To clean up object files, run `make clean`.
+To clean up all files including library files and the demo application, run `make distclean`.

 Demo application
 ================
 The demo application reads and writes to either inifile or win_inifile.txt (with Windows-style '\r\n' nextline).
 Users can easily switch between either file by changing the source code in demo.c.